 Semi-formal specification of the syntax and semantics of the Hummingbird language.

-There are two types of variable definitions: var and let.
+.
 The former declares a mutable variable in the scope.
 The latter declares an immutable variable in the scope.

 Immutability is checked at only the reference level.
 (It ensures that the variable will always refer to the same thing; however mutating properties of that thing can still occur!)
 Furthermore, this checking happens only at compile time.